 Another common issue is sometimes buildings are set up without fully metering every piece of equipment.
 This creates complexities that often need to be worked through in order to accurately billback utilities.
 However, you need to work through multiple nuances such as pro-rata share, and split rates, which can be tough if you don’t understand them.

-Submeter reading and billing is made up multiple moving pieces including engineering, accounting and property management teams, which creates potential for misinformation.
+Submeter billing and reading is made up multiple moving pieces including engineering, accounting and property management teams, which creates potential for misinformation.
 This is especially prominent with spreadsheets because it can be difficult for one department to read and/or understand what has been written by another.

 Often buildings do not maintain any kind of audit trail or submeter readings.
 Tenants will ask a lot of questions such as, “Why is my usage higher?”, or “Why are my costs higher?”, or request a simple monthly reading confirmation.
 If you aren’t able to provide detailed back up, it can be difficult or impossible to provide accurate, transparent answers to these questions.